-He has represented clients before the North Carolina Superior Court Division, the North Carolina Court of Appeals, the North Carolina Supreme Court, the United States Federal District Court in the Western and Middle Districts of North Carolina and the United States Fourth Circuit Court of Appeals.
+Phillip has represented clients before the North Carolina Superior Court Division, the North Carolina Court of Appeals, the North Carolina Supreme Court, the United States Federal District Court in the Western and Middle Districts of North Carolina and the United States Fourth Circuit Court of Appeals.

 - Medical malpractice defense on behalf of hospitals, physicians, and nursing homes

-- Commercial litigation and business torts, including breach of contract, fraud, unfair and deceptive trade practices, misappropriation of trade secrets, breach of noncompete agreements, tortious interference with contractual or business relationships, breach of fiduciary duty, and veil piercing
+- Commercial litigation and business torts, including breach of contract, fraud, unfair and deceptive trade practices, misappropriation of trade secrets, breach of non-compete agreements, tortious interference with contractual or business relationships, breach of fiduciary duty, and veil piercing

 - Defense of personal injury, products liability, and wrongful death litigation

 - Healthcare litigation, including representation of hospitals and professional licensees before regulatory agencies

 - Appellate litigation, including extensive practice before the North Carolina Supreme Court and North Carolina Court of Appeals

 - North Carolina Association of Defense Attorneys, past Chair of the Medical Malpractice Practice Group; Board of Directors, past member

 - North Carolina Bar Association, past Litigation Council; past Co-Chair of the Litigation Council Legislative Committee; past member of the Medico-Legal Liaison Committee